-According to an industry study, on a per capita basis, the annual consumption of chicken in Mexico has increased from approximately 24 pounds in 1982 to approximately 34 pounds in 1996, versus 1996 consumption of approximately 71.6 pounds in the U.S. According to industry sources, on an absolute basis, production of chicken in Mexico has increased at a compounded annual rate of over 8.7% since 1988 to approximately 3.2 billion pounds in 1996.
+According to an industry study, on a per capita basis, the annual consumption of chicken in Mexico has increased from an estimated 22 pounds in 1982 to an estimated 34 pounds in 1996, versus 1996 consumption of approximately 71.7 pounds in the U.S. According to industry sources, on an absolute basis, production of chicken in Mexico has increased at a compounded annual rate of over 7.6% since 1988 to approximately 3.2 billion pounds in 1996.
 The Company believes chicken consumption increased in Mexico due to rapid population growth, increased disposable income (prior to the recession that resulted from the peso decline commencing in December 1994) and the price advantage of chicken relative to other meats.

-The close relationship between the growth in chicken consumption and the strength of the Mexican economy caused per capita chicken consumption in Mexico to fall in 1995 for the first time since 1986.
+According to an industry source, per capita chicken consumption in Mexico fell in 1995 and 1996.
 This decrease was largely caused by the deterioration of the Mexican economy resulting from the peso decline that began in December 1994.
 See "--Recent Events in the Mexican Economy."
-The following chart illustrates, for the periods indicated, per capita consumption of chicken in Mexico.
+Management anticipates that Mexican chicken consumption will grow as the Mexican economy continues to strengthen.